nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.2-line-functions-and-parameters.md

 Begin by reviewing how to login and navigate the editor.

-Be sure to demo saving - always foreign to students who didn’t grow up with Clippy - and how to open saved files.
+If you are working with the p5 editor, be sure to demo saving - always foreign to students who didn’t grow up with Clippy - and how to open saved files.
+For repl.it, all changes are automatically saved but do review how to create new repls and how to find existing ones.

 Remind students that having a user account will allow them to save their projects and share them on the web.